wilsonliaows/docs/workbot/workbot-latebinding.md

 # Workbot Personal Connections

 This feature allows to use in Workbot commands personal user connection instead of one provide by Admin during Workbot recipe setup.
 Here is the simple example: for command *list salesforce opportunity* you may want to pull opportunities information from user's account who typed the command.
-By default information will be pulled from Admin Salesforce connectionset up during recipe composing.
+By default information will be pulled from Admin Salesforce connection set up during recipe composing.
 To enable personal user connection usage go to Recipe->Settings page and enable Runtime connection binding before starting recipe.

 ![recipe-setting](/assets/images/Workbot/workbot-latebinding/recipe-settings.png)